 Taste of Home

 When setting the table, aim for a colorful, earthy vibe.
 Retro table linens are a great place to start, and fresh succulents and flowers are always eye-catching.
 For a truly bohemian look, use a wide variety of dishes and serveware—you don’t want everything to match.
 Consider buying one or two statement pieces, then fill in the gaps with items you already own.
 Thrift shops are also a great resource for eclectic finds.
-If you’re looking for decor inspiration, check out our guide to setting a bohemian table.
+If you’re looking for Thanksgiving decor inspiration, check out our guide to setting a bohemian table.

 To keep the table from looking cluttered, stick to a few core colors.
 We chose shades of blue, yellow and magenta for our color scheme.
 And a few neutrals—such as white and gray—help to tone down the vibrant hues.
 If you’re stuck on what colors to use, steal a palette from a patterned scarf or piece of artwork.
 Garnering inspiration from an existing object makes it easy to see how a group of colors will go together.

 To capture the true meaning of the holiday, make sure you and your guests take some time to give thanks.
 We recommend setting up gratitude jars.
 You’ll need a collection of mason jars—one for each guest—along with paper, pens, stickers and other crafting supplies.
 Label each jar with a person’s name, then throughout the gathering, write down small notes of appreciation for each other.
 At the end of the night, each guest will have a collection of heartfelt notes to take home.